Sigmmma/c20/src/content/h1/guides/levels/bsp-troubleshooting/readme.md

 Tool checks that your level will not run into floating point precision problems.
 If you're getting this error it means your map is probably too big.
 This was less likely to occur in the legacy HEK because MCC-era tools use SSE2 which has [lower floating point precision][precision] than the x87 FPU.
 You can try working around this issue with `-noassert`, but this may cause problems down the line.
 It's better to reduce the scale of your level to a reasonable size that the engine was intended to support.

 ## Exception: bitmap_format_type_valid_height(format, _bitmap_type_2d, height)
-This means that radiosity has internally completed, but the final resulting lightmap texture dimension is larger than supported.
+This means that radiosity has internally completed, but the final resulting lightmap texture would exceed the maximum supported dimensions.
 This will happen if you have large continuous sections of your level that require a lot of lightmap space, possibly due to them using a high [radiosity detail level](~shader#tag-field-detail-level-high) and/or [simple parameterization](~shader#tag-field-shader-flags-simple-parameterization).
 Avoid this by:

 * Making your level smaller.
 * Introducing seams to large continuous surfaces, especially those with continuous UV unwraps and simple parameterization.
 This will let Tool treat the UV islands as different packable charts rather than a single larger one that needs to fit in a single lightmap page.
-These seams can be in UV space or through adding modeled details like short cliffs.
+These seams can be separations in UV space or through adding modeled details like short cliffs.
 * Reducing radiosity detail level.
 * Disabling simple parameterization where not needed.